HSK-ishtiaq/robokindDemo/README.md

 * VisitorDemo.java => beefs up the basics a little
 * SensorTest.java => the RoboKind example of how to test the sensors
 * JointTest.java => tests a given joint and then returns it to default
+* SeSettings.java => simple class which sets all the addresses used in connecting to robot

 Authored by Lianne Meah (Subalary), University of Sheffield